smarttransit-ai/transit-gym/README.md

 # Transit-GYM

 The following project describes the procedures necessary to simulate the public transit in the city of Chattanooga.
 The approach is generalizable and can be extended to other cities.
 The paper [TRANSIT-GYM: A Simulation and Evaluation Engine for Analysis of Bus Transit Systems](https://ieeexplore.ieee.org/abstract/document/9556290) provides details about the work.
 Refer to [Presentation-Transit-Gym-SmartComp2021.pdf] for a powerpoint presentation about the simulation framework.
-A youtube presentation of this work is available at [https://youtu.be/Fw4UQGcB80o](https://youtu.be/Fw4UQGcB80o).

 Below you will find the installation instructions and steps required to run a few example simulations.
 Please refer to [Manual Files](manual_files) if you are looking for **manual steps** to create the simulation environment.
 Otherwise follow the steps below that provide helper scripts.
 During these steps we refer to two different scenarios: